 Here’s a live example of the process and a client who was suffering from knee pain.
 Once we applied the right correctives you will see an instant result.

 BONUS STEP – Don’t forget about big toe mobility

-This video is an oldy but a goodie, it covers off on an often missed component being big toe mobility.
-Just like your foot release, other areas can be tight and restricted in range of motion.
+This video is an oldy but a goodie, it covers an often missed component, big toe mobility.
+Just like your foot release, other areas can be tight and restricted in the range of motion.
 By assessing the whole chain of movement patterns you will sometimes find small issues that lead to big problems: